Piano Concerto No. 2 (Moszkowski): First movement (Moderato)

 This brilliant composition opens with what may be taken as its principal theme, inasmuch as it furnishes most of the material for the development, and also reappears in the last movement as a climax to the whole work.
 The announcement of this resolute subject by flutes, oboes, clarinets and bassoons accompanied lightly by horns, violas, cellos and contrabasses is followed by a short solo cadenza, after which the unfolding of the musical picture begins.
 As this proceeds, several subsidiary melodies come to notice, prominent among them being one which—while hinted at before—does not assume its formal shape until given out, grazioso, by the pianoforte alone following a short upward chromatic scale passage.
 This graceful subject also figures conspicuously in the development which, after passing through a succession of interesting stages, culminates finally in a rousing climax.

 Second movement (Andante)

 Marked Andante, the second movement is an eloquent, nocturne-like effusion, of which the principal thematic element is the expressive subject given out softly at the commencement by the clarinet, and bassoons, staccato, and the strings, pizzicato - this being taken up shortly and carried on by the solo instrument.
 An agreeably contrasting intermediary section follows, after which the expressive first theme returns - now in the harp and strings against flowing figurations in the solo instrument.
 And lastly, a free short conclusion passage that takes us to the third movement.

 Third movement (Scherzo.
 Vivace)

 The Scherzo, marked Vivace, is a sparkling composition in Moszkowski's characteristically brilliant manner.
-This busy movement commences with the statement of a nimble running theme by the solo instrument.
+This busy movement commences with the statement of a nimble running theme by the solo instrument, which is developed and extended into many different guises throughout the movement.